-- (a) evidence of electronic transfer of the unpaid amount from the bank account of the debtor: - (b) evidence of encashment of a cheque issued by the debtor; or - (c) a signed acknowledgment by the creditor accepting receipt of dues. - (3) Where the debt for which an application has been filed by a creditor is registered with the information utility, the debtor shall not be entitled to dispute the validity of such debt. - (4) For the purposes of examining an application, the resolution professional may seek such further information or explanation in connection with the application as may be required from the debtor or the creditor or any other person who, in the opinion of the resolution professional, may provide such information. - (5) The person from whom information or explanation is sought under sub-section(4) shall furnish such information or explanation within seven days of receipt of the request. - (6) The resolution professional shall examine the application and ascertain that-
+- (b) evidence of encashment of a cheque issued by the debtor; or - (c) a signed acknowledgment by the creditor accepting receipt of dues. - 3.
+Where the debt for which an application has been filed by a creditor is registered with the information utility, the debtor shall not be entitled to dispute the validity of such debt. - 4.
+For the purposes of examining an application, the resolution professional may seek such further information or explanation in connection with the application as may be required from the debtor or the creditor or any other person who, in the opinion of the resolution professional, may provide such information. - 5.
+The person from whom information or explanation is sought under sub-section (4) shall furnish such information or explanation within seven days of receipt of the request. - 6.
+The resolution professional shall examine the application and ascertain that- - (a) the application satisfies the requirements set out in section 94 or 95; - (b) the applicant has provided information and given explanation sought by the resolution professional under sub-section (4). - 7.
+After examination of the application under sub-section (6), he may recommend acceptance or rejection of the application in his report. - 8.
+Where the resolution professional finds that the debtor is eligible for a fresh start under Chapter II. the resolution professional shall submit a report recommending that the application by the debtor under section 94 be treated as an application under section 81 by the Adjudicating Authority.

-- correctness of all the debts reported in the form - RP shall carry out such due-diligence check to validate the existence and title of all the assets reported in the application, to establish appropriate comfort before certifying the form - RP shall carry out discrete enquiry and verification of various assets of the Debtor, to ascertain any intentional or unintentional missout of the asset or liability - Wherever needed, RP can take appropriate legal opinions on the contracts, so as to arrive at a proper conclusion and recommend to the Adjudicating Authority for acceptance / rejection of the application - RP shall formally minutize all the discussion with the Debtors, Creditors and all other stakeholders and ensure proper documentation and preservation of the same, as the AA may call for any evidence for forming such an opinion of acceptance / rejection.
+- RP shall carry out such due-diligence check to validate the existence and title of all the assets reported in the application, to establish appropriate comfort before certifying the form - RP shall carry out discrete enquiry and verification of various assets of the Debtor, to ascertain any intentional or unintentional missout of the asset or liability - Wherever needed, RP can take appropriate legal opinions on the contracts, so as to arrive at a proper conclusion and recommend to the Adjudicating Authority for acceptance / rejection of the application - RP shall formally minutize all the discussion with the Debtors, Creditors and all other stakeholders and ensure proper documentation and preservation of the same. as the AA may call for any evidence for forming such an opinion of acceptance / reiection.

-very tough and likely chance of many missouts

-The statutory authorities are likely to take longer time to furnish the information, as the nodal officers are not yet in place to facilitate such information sharing.
-As much as possible, RP shall ensure to submit all the supporting evidences and the reasoning for his opinion in the report with all required annexures.
+- The Debtor may not extend his co-operation and furnish the information [especially incase of Sec 95- creditor filed cases].
+Without Debtor cooperation, report preparation will be very tough and likely chance of many missouts - The statutory authorities are likely to take longer time to furnish the information, as the nodal officers are not yet in place to facilitate such information sharing. - As much as possible, RP shall ensure to submit all the supporting evidences and the reasoning for his opinion in the report with all required annexures.
 RP need not worry about bulkiness of the report.
 It can have a synopsis for faster perusal of AA.
-However, RP shall ensure that the report is comprehensive to defend any objections.
+However.
+RP shall ensure that the report is comprehensive to defend any objections.